RajendraMarkad/MERN/aws-deploy-web-app.md

    - **Create an S3 Bucket**: You create a "bucket" in S3, which is like creating a folder on your computer.
 You can store all your files here, like images or backup files.
    - **Upload Files**: You then upload your files to this bucket, and they are safely stored in the cloud.
 You can even make some of these files public, so they can be accessed by anyone on the internet.

+**Note:**
+   Choose S3: If your React app is static, S3 is more beneficial due to its simplicity, lower cost, and automatic scalability.
+   Choose EC2: If your React app requires server-side processing, custom configurations, or needs to interact with a backend, EC2 provides the necessary flexibility and control.
+   In some cases, you might even use a combination of both: serving static assets (HTML, CSS, JS) from S3 while deploying dynamic parts of your app to EC2. why? ==> Optimized Performance and Cost Efficiency, Separation of Concerns, Faster Content Delivery **Example Use Case:** E-commerce Website: You might serve the product catalog, images, and static pages (like the homepage or contact page) from S3 to ensure fast and cost-effective delivery.
+Meanwhile, the shopping cart, user authentication, and payment processing, which require server-side logic and database interactions, could run on EC2.

 ### 4. **Setting Up a Database with RDS**
    - **Launch an RDS Instance**: You start by creating a new RDS instance, which is like setting up a new database server.
 You choose the type of database (like MySQL or PostgreSQL), and AWS handles the setup for you.
    - **Connect Your Web App to RDS**: Your web application on the EC2 instance can connect to this RDS database to store and retrieve data, like user information or blog posts.